“Life is not always a matter of holding good cards, but sometimes, playing a poor hand well.” — Jack London

 “Not sure.”
 Rich shone the light onto the boy, and then his tether: it was tangled among the lines and had somehow wrapped around a stanchion.
 “How in the hell?”

 “Get me up!”
 Jake cried, gasping as he came up for air and banged hard against the rolling hull.
 “Stop it!”
-His white-knuckled hands gripping the tether were visible with every break in the waves, and then he was lost again — underwater.
+His hands, fiercely gripping the tether, were visible with every break in the waves, and then he was lost again — underwater.

 “Hang on, Jake.
 We’ll get you,” Rich screamed.
 “Ella, once we grab him, heave-to.”

 “She knows.”
 Davis grabbed hold of the lifeline and swung his legs over the side.
 “We’ve practiced this.”

 Rich lay flat against the rail, hooking his foot on a stanchion and stretching for the boy.
 “We’ve got you.”
 He grabbed Jake’s life vest, but the tether was taut and tangled and he couldn’t pull the boy up.

 And then the storm let loose a downpour.
 Rain rattled on the deck so hard that it sounded like hail and the rigging banged against the mast, adding to the cacophony of the hardening wind and sea.

 “Rich!”
 Jake cried, catching his breath.
 “Get me up!”